Golf Handicap Calculator

 3. What's the maximum handicap?

-The maximum handicap is 54.0 for men and 54.0 for women under USGA rules.
-Some associations may have different limits.
+The maximum handicap is 54.0 under USGA rules.
+Some associations may have different limits for local play.

 4. Can my handicap be negative?